helidon-io/helidon/docs/se/validation.md

 1. Have a `@Validation.Validated` annotated type and use a `TypeValidator` service to validate it
 2. Invoke the constraint checks directly using `Validators` static methods

-The feature fit with our [Helidon Declarative][helidon-declarative], which is a preview feature.
+The feature fit with our [Helidon Declarative][helidon-declarat], which is a preview feature.

 ## Maven Coordinates

-To enable Validation, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable Validation, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependencies>